VOLUME ELEVEN/ISSUE 44: SUSTAINABLE

 2. NEWCOMERS – I’m introducing four new chapters to our content.
 This section tells the stories of newcomers to the creative and lifestyle industries.
 This edition highlights the stories of Hemming & Wills (a new online home interiors brand) and London Bathers (bathroom and lifestyle accessories company).

 3. CHANGEMAKERS – this section focuses on creative businesses who are passionate about making their mark in the market.
 Our fashion editor, Flavia, focuses on sustainability in the fashion industry and questions the true cost of the rentals market in the Valentina Karellas article.
 We talk to an interior designer Pia Pelkonen from Pia Design about her focus on eco design in interiors.
-Our beauty editor, Nicola, highlights the most sustainable beauty brands currently on the mainstream market and our special guest contributor, Erica Wolfe-Murray, shares a story of pod Packaging and PodStore and how they identified a sustainable angle for pivoting their business.
+Our beauty editor, Nicola, highlights the most sustainable beauty brands currently on the mainstream market and our special guest contributor, Erica Wolfe-Murray, shares a story of PodStore and how they identified a sustainable angle for pivoting their business.

 4. FORWARD THINKERS – this chapter tells stories of businesses that do things differently, for the benefit of our planet.
 We share the story of Black & Sigi (contemporary jewellery designers) who found an innovative way of repurposing old jewellery.
 Kim Corbett, the founder of Adventures in Furnitures, shares some of her experiences and challenges of running a sustainably produced furniture business for over 20 years.
 And we also interview Claire Gaudion about her latest collection of rugs made from 100% sustainable wool and recycled plastic bottles.